qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - NaN.
 Floating point NaN is not equal to any number including itself.
 NaN always give false in comarision.
 Computing on NaN usually gives NaN.
 - There are +Inf and -Inf.
 They are not NaN.
 - There is a negative zero -0.0 which is different to normal zero.
 The negative zero equals zero when using floating point comparision.
-Normal zero is treated as "positive".
+Normal zero is treated as "positive zero".
 - Directly compare equality may fail.
 Compare equality by things like `abs(a - b) < 0.0001`
 - JS use floating point for all numbers.
-The max safe integer is $2^{53}-1$ if not using BigInteger.
+The max accurate integer is $2^{53}-1$ if not using `BigInt`.
 If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be inaccurate.
 The workaround is to use other ways of deserializing JSON or use string for large integer.

+  (JS can deserialize millisecond timestamp in integer in JSON fine as millisecond timestamp exceeds limit in year 287396.
+But JS deserializing nanosecond timestamp in integer in JSON is not fine.)
 - Avoid accumulating error.
 For example, if you rotate 1 degree per frame: don't multiply one 1-degree-rotation matrix cumulatively per frame.
 Compute angle from time and then compute rotation matrix every frame.
 - Associativity law and distribution law doesn't strictly hold because of inaccuracy.
-Parallelizing matrix multiplication and sum can be non-deterministic. https://github.com/pytorch/pytorch/issues/75240 https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/
+Parallelizing matrix multiplication and sum dynamically using these laws can be non-deterministic. https://github.com/pytorch/pytorch/issues/75240 https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/
 - Division is usually much slower than multiplication.
+- These things can make different hardware have different floating point computation results:
+  - Hardware FMA (fused multiply-add) support. `fma(a, b, c) = a + b * c`.
+Most modern hardware make intermediary result in FMA to have higher precision.
+Some old hardware or embedded systems don't do that and treat it as normal multiply and add.
+  - Floating point has a [Subnormal range](https://en.wikipedia.org/wiki/Subnormal_number) to make very-close-to-zero numbers more accurate.
+Most mondern hardware can handle them, but some old hardware and embedded system treat subnormals as zero.
+  - Rounding mode.
+The standard allows different rounding modes like round-to-nearest-ties-to-even (RNTE) or round-toward-zero (RTZ).
+    - In X86 and ARM rounding mode is thread-local mutable state can be set by special instructions.
+It's not recommended to touch the rounding mode as it can affect other code.
+    - In GPU there is no mutable state for rounding mode.
+Rasterization often use RNTE rounding mode.
+In CUDA different rounding modes are associated by different instructions.
+  - Different hardware may have different behaviors on math functions like sin, log.
+  - X86 has legacy FPU which has 80-bit floating point registers and per-core rounding mode state.
+It's recommended to not use them.
+  - ...
+There are many other factors that cause difference of floating point computation.
+- How to increase precision in floating point computation:
+  - Make computation graph shallower.
+For example, 3-layer computation `a * (b * (c * d))` can be less accurate than 2-layer-computation `(a * b) * (c * d)` (depends on exact case).
+  - Avoid temporary result to have very large absolute value or very close-to-zero value.
+  - Utilizing hardware fused operations like FMA (fused multiply-add).

 ### Time

 - Leap second.
 Unix timestamp is "transparent" to leap second, which means that converting between unix timestamp and UTC time ignores the existence of leap second.
-The time measured in unix timestamp will stretch or squeeze near a leap second.
+The time measured in unix timestamp will stretch or squeeze near a leap second (leap smear) to hide existence of leap second.
 - Time zone.
 UTC and Unix timestamp is globally uniform and doesn't care about time zone.
 But human-readable time is time-zone-dependent.
 It's recommended to store timestamp in database and convert to human-readable time in UI instead of storing human-readable time in database.
 - Daylight Saving Time (DST): In some region people adjust clock forward by one hour in warm seasons.
 - Time may "go backward" due to NTP sync.
 - It's recommended to configure the server's time zone as UTC.
 Different nodes having different time zones will cause trouble in distributed system.
 After changing system time zone, the database may need to be reconfigured or restarted.
+- There are two clocks: hardware clock and system clock.
+The hardware clock itself doesn't care about time zone.
+Linux treats it as UTC by default.
+Windows treats it as local time by default.

 ### HTML and CSS